Interior Design History Revealed: From Cave Dwellings to Penthouses

 The Art Nouveau style originated in France in the late 19th and early 20th centuries

+and was a reaction to the Industrial style.
 It was influenced by the natural forms and structures of plants, animals and human figures, as well as the exotic cultures of Japan and Africa.
 It was an attempt to create a new and original style that integrated art and design.
 The Art Nouveau interiors were organic, curvilinear and decorative, with colors such as green, yellow, purple and copper.

 Art Deco Style: